pitchpoint-solutions/docs.pitchpointsolutions.io/_developer_guides/orders/IRS8821Transcript.md

 {: .before_starting }
-Get from your Pitchpoint Representative the `ModelName` you will be sending your request to
+Get the URL from your Pitchpoint Account Representative of where you should be submitting your orders to.

 ### Step 1: Authenticate and Receive Tokens